Corfu: Venetian policies and legacy

-Corfu's urban architecture differs from that of other major Greek cities, because of Corfu's unique history.
-From 1386 to 1797, Corfu was ruled by Venetian nobility; much of the city reflects this era when the island belonged to the Republic of Venice, with multi-storeyed buildings on narrow lanes.
-The Old Town of Corfu has clear Venetian influence and is amongst the World Heritage Sites in Greece.
-It was in the Venetian period that the city saw the erection of the first opera house (Nobile Teatro di San Giacomo di Corfù) in Greece.
+Corfu's urban architecture differs from that of other major Greek cities due to its unique history.
+From 1386 to 1797, Corfu was ruled by the Venetian nobility; much of the city reflects this era, when the island belonged to the Republic of Venice, with multi-storeyed buildings lining narrow lanes.
+The Old Town of Corfu has clear Venetian influence and is listed as a World Heritage Site in Greece.
+It was during the Venetian period that the city saw the construction of the first opera house in Greece (Nobile Teatro di San Giacomo di Corfù).

-Many Venetian-speaking families settled in Corfu during these centuries; they were called Corfiot Italians, and until the second half of the 20th century the Veneto da mar was spoken in Corfu.
+Many Venetian-speaking families settled in Corfu during these centuries; they were called Corfiot Italians, and until the second half of the 20th century, Veneto da mar was spoken there.
 During this time, the local Greek language assimilated a large number of Italian and Venetian words, many of which are still common today.
 The internationally renowned Venetian-born British photographer Felice Beato (1832–1909) is thought to have spent much of his childhood in Corfu.
-Also many Italian Jews took refuge in Corfu during the Venetian centuries and spoke their own language (Italkian), a mixture of Hebrew-Italian in a Venetian or Apulian dialect with some Greek words.
+Also, many Italian Jews took refuge in Corfu during the Venetian centuries.
+They spoke their own language (Italkian), a mixture of Hebrew and Italian in a Venetian or Apulian dialect, with some Greek words.

 Venetians promoted the Catholic Church during their four centuries of rule in Corfu.
-Today the majority of Corfiots are Greek Orthodox, but the small Catholic minority (5%), living harmoniously with the Orthodox community, owes its faith to these origins.
+Today, the majority of Corfiots are Greek Orthodox, but the small Catholic minority (5%) living harmoniously with the Orthodox community traces its faith to these origins.
 These contemporary Catholics are mostly families who came from Malta, but also from Italy, and today the Catholic community numbers about 4,000 (2/3 of Maltese descent), who live almost exclusively in the Venetian "Citadel" of Corfu City.
 Like other native Greek Catholics, they celebrate Easter using the same calendar as the Greek Orthodox church.
 The Cathedral of St. James and St. Christopher in Corfu City is the see of the Roman Catholic Archdiocese of Corfu, Zakynthos and Cephalonia.

 The island served also as a refuge for Greek scholars, and in 1732, it became the home of the first academy of modern Greece.
 A Corfu cleric and scholar, Nikephoros Theotokis (1732–1800) became renowned in Greece as an educator, and in Russia (where he moved later in his life) as an Orthodox archbishop.

 The island's culture absorbed Venetian influence in a variety of ways; like other Ionian islands (see Cuisine of the Ionian islands), its local cuisine took in such elements and today's Corfiot cooking includes Venetian delicacies and recipes: "Pastitsada", deriving from the Venetian "Pastissada" (Italian: "Spezzatino") and the most popular dish in the island of Corfu, "Sofrito", "Strapatsada", "Savoro", "Bianco" and "Mandolato".